Digital transformation definition

 Businesses are rapidly replacing their traditional interactions with digital experiences powered by advances in technology.
 Often, this occurs not because businesses choose to transform, but because they must transform to survive.
 The market has come to expect efficient digital experiences from its businesses, and a business that does not adapt to this new digital customer model will be abandoned.

 On the other hand, a business that embraces change and adapts to a more agile model has the potential to be more successful than ever.
-This is because digital transformation essentially means looking at all aspects of a business and figuring out how to modernise them so that they can continue to evolve as technology does.
+This is because digital transformation essentially means looking at all aspects of a business and figuring out how to modernize them so that they can continue to evolve as technology does.

 New technology allows businesses to automate simpler processes and cut out the intermediaries in more complex processes.
 This makes businesses more agile and allows them to use their human capital in more effective ways.